Lovely-Sim-Racing/lovely-dashboard/docs/settings.md

 * Example: `Light Blue` or`#2B98FB`

 #### `yourLogo`
 Setup the custom idle screen with your Logo or Image.
-The image file path must be relative to the Simhub folder, you can use the `./JavascriptExtensions`.
+The image file path must be relative to the SimHub folder, you can use the `./JavascriptExtensions`.
 Recommended image size is `800 x 270px`, but will scale to fit.
 The image can be used alongside your Name and Number as a background, or on its' own by not using a Name and Number at all.

 * Example:  `./JavascriptExtensions/lovely-dash-bg.jpg`